-Prior to the start of using the paver for placing plant mix, the Contractor shall submit for approval a full description in writing of the means and methodologies that will be used to prevent asphalt paver segregation.
-Use of the paver shall not commence prior to receiving approval from the Engineer.
+Before the start of using the paver for placing plant mix, the Contractor shall submit for approval a full description in writing of the means and methodologies that will be used to prevent asphalt paver segregation.
+Use of the paver shall not commence before receiving approval from the Engineer.